Gatwaza/Domain-Specific-Assistant-via-LLMs-Fine-Tuning/README.md

 ## Ethical Considerations & Limitations

-* This system is intended to **assist**, not replace, professional medical interpreters
+* This system is intended for **academic activity**.
-* Outputs must not be treated as medical advice
+* Outputs must not be treated as medical advice.
-* Patient privacy and data protection must be strictly respected
+* Patient privacy and data protection must be strictly respected.
-* Performance limitations and bias in low-resource languages are acknowledged
+* Performance limitations and bias in low-resource languages are acknowledged.
-* Human oversight is required in clinical deployment scenarios

 ---